Director of the National Supervisory Commission: Selection

-According to the Organic Law of the National People's Congress (NPC), constitutionally China's highest organ of state power, the director is nominated by the NPC Presidium, the Congress's executive organ.
+According to the Organic Law of the National People's Congress (NPC), constitutionally China's supreme organ of state power, the director is nominated by the NPC Presidium, the Congress's executive organ.
 However, the nomination is effectively made by the Chinese Communist Party, with the decisions being made among Party leaders.
-Although the Presidium could theoretically nominate multiple candidates for the director, leading the election to be competitive, it has always nominated a single candidate for the office.
+Candidates for top positions including the director are first approved first by the CCP's Politburo Standing Committee, and then by its Politburo, then approved in a special plenary session the Central Committee just before the NPC session for election by the Congress, with the Presidium presenting the nominee during the NPC session.
+Although the Presidium could theoretically nominate multiple candidates for the presidency, leading the election to be competitive, it has always nominated a single candidate for the office.

 After the nomination, the director is elected by the NPC, which also has the power to remove him and other state officers from their office.
 Elections and removals are decided by majority vote only in a NPC plenary session.
 The length of the director's term of office is the same as the NPC, which is five years, and the prosecutor general is restricted to two consecutive terms of office.
 The director is required to recite the constitutional oath of office before assuming office.